javalin/website/pages/docs/docs.md

-    config.http.maxRequestSize = longValue          // the max size of request body that can be accessed without using using an InputStream config.http.defaultContentType = stringValue    // the default content type config.http.asyncTimeout = longValue            // timeout in milliseconds for async requests (0 means no timeout)
+    config.http.maxRequestSize = longValue          // the max size of request body that can be accessed without using using an InputStream config.http.defaultContentType = stringValue    // the default content type config.http.asyncTimeout = longValue            // timeout in milliseconds for async requests (0 means no timeout) config.http.strictContentTypes = booleanValue   // throw exception if e.g content-type is missing/incorrect when attempting to parse JSON

     config.http.customCompression(strategy)         // set a custom compression strategy config.http.brotliAndGzipCompression(lvl, lvl)  // enable brotli and gzip compression with the specified levels